DevilDriver: Dealing with Demons and lineup changes (2018–2025)

 On April 9, 2018, it was reported that DevilDriver had 48 songs written for a new concept double album, with Fafara stating "this will be the record of our career".
 The band are planning on narrowing down the songs to "20 or 22" and enter the studio in June 2018.
 In January 2019, Fafara posted on Instagram that he had begun tracking vocals for the new albums and that a summer 2019 release should be expected.
 In July 2019, Fafara announced that the first part of the double album should be expected in early 2020 with the second part in 2021.
 He also stated that a second volume of Outlaw Country covers in 2023 before a final studio album in 2024/2025.
 He went on to say that he would then take a prolonged break from music for 4/5 years.
 In later 2019, DevilDriver canceled a run of shows in support of Static-X and an appearance on the inaugural MegaCruise (a festival on a cruise ship organized by Megadeth), this was due to Fafara's wife being diagnosed, treated and subsequently cured for skin cancer.
-On May 21, 2020, the first part of a double album was announced, Dealing with Demons - Part 1, scheduled for release October 9, 2020.
+On May 21, 2020, the first part of a double album was announced, Dealing with Demons I, scheduled for release October 9, 2020.
 The first single, "Keep Away from Me", was released on the same day as the announcement.
 In October 2021, DevilDriver parted ways with guitarist Neal Tiemann.

 On July 16, 2022, it was announced bassist Diego Ibarra had departed the band.
 Three days later, the band announced the return of bassist Jon Miller, and the arrival of guitarist Alex Lee (formerly of Holy Grail).
+On December 8, 2022, the band announced the departure of drummer Austin D'Amond and the arrival of his replacement Davier Pérez Ortega.

 On March 7, 2023, the band announced that Dealing with Demons Vol. II would be released on May 12.

 On September 3, 2024, Mike Spreitzer announced that he left the band after 20 years.
+On October 9, 2025, the band introduced Gabe Mangold as Spreitzer's replacement.

+Strike and Kill (2026–present)

+On April 16, 2026, DevilDriver announced their eleventh studio album Strike and Kill and its lead single "Dig Your Own Grave"; the former was released on July 10.

+The band are confirmed to be making an appearance at Welcome to Rockville, which will take place in Daytona Beach, Florida in May 2026.